 One of which almost got me sued (they would not be able to anyway, but litigation can get very expensive even if you can win easily).

-The majority of criticism comes from people who want to discredit me for no other reason I make a little extra money for the time and effort put into this website.
+The majority of criticism comes from people who want to discredit me for no other reason I make a few bucks for the time and effort put into this website.

-Originally, it was the PheromonePro website that was attacked, but in a more vicious way.
+Originally, it was PheromonePro that was attacked, but in a more vicious way.

 … about a year into its operation, I had to start over on a different website (this one) due to abuse from competitors (such as down-rating excellent products when I left the public voting option on, spamming my website with comments, and bad links in order to try and get it penalized from search engines, and more).

-As hard as it was, I had to change websites and start from scratch again with the House Of Pheromones there was just no coming back.
+As hard as it was, I had to change websites and start from scratch again with the House Of Pheromones.

 Although the website is still functional, it is very difficult to find it ranking anywhere for many pheromone search terms.